There’s Nowhere To Hang Out For Free Anymore And It’s Making Us Lonely

-Seeing friends in person is a constant struggle for Natalie, 24, who lives in Bristol and didn’t want us to use her last name.
+Seeing friends in person is a constant struggle for Natalie, 24, who didn’t want us to use her last name.
 It’s difficult to find the money to visit friends out of town and to find suitable social spaces to be in locally.
-These social spaces, which are not our homes and not our workplaces, are also known as third places and serve an important sociological purpose that is fundamental for our wellbeing.
+These spaces, which are not our homes and not our workplaces, are also known as third places and serve an important sociological purpose that is fundamental for our wellbeing.

-“Distance, coupled with a lack of affordable social spaces to hang out has been a breeding ground for resentments…,” she explains.
-Seeing her friends has become expensive for many reasons: her disposable income has been eaten into by rising rents, the cost of living crisis and cost of travel, and all of this uses up time and energy.
-This is exacerbated by travel in particular, as she has hidden disabilities – Chronic Fatigue Syndrome (CFS) and Post-Traumatic Stress Disorder – which cause extreme fatigue.

 AdvertisementADVERTISEMENT

-Natalie is far from alone when it comes to finding accessible and cheap places to hang out.
-In fact, the lack of these third places is having serious psychological and social consequences.
-As Natalie puts it, “friendships should be about love, care and community but structural barriers hinder our ability to show up for one another."

-If where you live is the ‘first place’, and where you work or study is the ‘second place’, then the third place, as Dr Tony Matthews, senior lecturer on urban planning at the University of Griffith, Australia explains, is “intentional social spaces that anybody would visit.”
-That means anything from a public library to a swimming pool, a public park, cafe or farmers’ market.
+If where you live is the first place and where you work or study is the second place, then the third place, as Tony Matthews, senior lecturer on urban planning at the University of Griffith explains, is “intentional social spaces that anybody would visit”.
+That means anything from a public library to a swimming pool, a public park, café, or farmers’ market.
 “Anywhere there's an intention towards a social experience that is not necessarily a commercial proposition,” he tells Refinery29.

-‘Third place’ was first coined in 1989 by professor of sociology Ray Oldenberg, who identified these spaces as “homes away from home where unrelated people relate”.
+"Third place" was first coined in 1989 by Ray Oldenberg, an urban sociologist, who identified these spaces as “homes away from home where unrelated people relate”.
 Karen Christenson, who is working on an update of Oldenberg’s work, explains that people have worried about losing third places for as long as the term has existed.
 But the problems that arise without them are now becoming more acute.

 “I think that the terrible problem we see with loneliness and the mental health issues that people face often come from just not having enough of the steady casual support that people got from third places,” she tells Refinery29.
-Data from the Office of National Statistics (ONS) found that 3.8 million people are experiencing loneliness in 2023 (that’s half a million more people than in the first year of the pandemic).
-It may seem self evident, but if we cannot have shared spaces in which to connect, friendships will fracture and drift apart and loneliness, already a critical problem in Western society, will continue to proliferate.
+Data from the federal government's Australian Institute of Health and Welfare (AIHW) has found that 25 per cent of females aged 15-24 are experiencing loneliness (that’s half a million more people than in the first year of the pandemic).
+It may seem self-evident, but if we cannot have shared spaces in which to connect, friendships will fracture and drift apart and loneliness, already a critical problem in Western society, will continue to proliferate.

 AdvertisementADVERTISEMENT

-Karen says that she regularly speaks to people who can see the appeal and benefit of third places in her work.
+Christenson says that she regularly speaks to people who can see the appeal and benefit of third places in her work.
 So why aren’t they found everywhere?
-One factor is a lack of funding for currently existing spaces.
-Last year the Guardian found that local authorities in England are spending nearly £330m less a year on parks and open spaces than they were a decade ago, leading to deterioration and lack of work done to make these spaces hospitable.
-This is mirrored indoors too, as publicly funded third places like local libraries and art centres have faced slashed budgets and even closure in the last decade.
+One factor is a lack of funding for currently existing spaces, which is an issue globally.
+Last year the Guardian found that local authorities in England are spending nearly £330 million less a year on parks and open spaces than they were a decade ago, leading to deterioration and lack of work done to make these spaces hospitable.

-Third places are increasingly deprioritised, particularly in cities.
-As Tony explains: “if you look at very high density cities, oftentimes so much density means a lot of other things get squeezed out, including public space.”
+Third places are increasingly deprioritised, particularly in cities (though institutions like the University of New South Wales are pushing for this to change).
+“If you look at very high-density cities, oftentimes so much density means a lot of other things get squeezed out, including public space,” Matthews explains.
 He attributes this to the idea that crowding more and more people into cities is a good thing.
-“There's more people to be housed and there's a pressure to build more apartment towers – we need as much land as we can possibly get and therefore what we often sacrifice is public space.”
+“There's more people to be housed and there's a pressure to build more apartment towers — we need as much land as we can possibly get and therefore what we often sacrifice is public space.”
 Any space that does not become housing is likely to be commercialised, either as offices or retail units that will discourage people from loitering (unless they are spending money).

-In fact, third places are still freely accessible – if you can afford them.
-While expensive third places continue to exist (like members’ only golf clubs or the aptly named gym Third Space), social spaces with low- to no-barrier to entry are few and far between.
-For the third places that may have once been affordable like cafes, pubs and cinemas, there was already an immense challenge in surviving the COVID lockdown.
+In fact, third places are still freely accessible — if you can afford them.
+While expensive third places continue to exist (like members’ only golf clubs or gyms), social spaces with low- to no-barrier to entry are few and far between.
+For the third places that may have once been affordable like cafes, pubs, and cinemas, there was already an immense challenge in surviving the COVID lockdowns.
 Those that did are now navigating rising costs of keeping the doors open due to the cost of living crisis.
 That, in turn, means the prices for consumers must go up too, pushing out those who can’t afford to spend time there.

 AdvertisementADVERTISEMENT